-(b) Whenever changed or modified, such revised contracts or memoranda ((shall)) must also be maintained at its liquor licensed location.
+(b) Whenever changed or modified, such revised contracts or memoranda shall also be maintained at its liquor licensed location.

-(c) Each price list ((shall)) must set forth all brands, types, packages, and containers of beer ((or wine)) offered for sale by such ((licensed brewery or winery)) supplier.
+(c) Each price list shall set forth all brands, types, packages, and containers of beer ((or wine)) offered for sale by such ((licensed brewery or winery)) supplier.

-(d) Prices of a domestic brewery, microbrewery, ((domestic winery,)) or certificate of approval holder ((shall)) for beer must be uniform prices to all distributors or retailers on a statewide basis less bona fide allowances for freight differentials.
+(d) Prices of a domestic brewery, microbrewery, ((domestic winery,)) or certificate of approval holder for beer shall be uniform prices to all distributors or retailers on a statewide basis less bona fide allowances for freight differentials.
 Quantity discounts of suppliers' prices for beer are prohibited.
-No price ((shall)) may be below the supplier's acquisition((\neq)) or production cost.
+No price shall be below the supplier's acquisition((\neq)) or production cost.